Joda07/Showtime/README.md

 ##Showtime Part 2

 #### REQUIRED (10pts)
-- [ ] (5pts) User can tap a cell to see more details about a particular movie.
+- [x] (5pts) User can tap a cell to see more details about a particular movie.
-- [ ] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- [x] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

-#### BONUS
-- [ ] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
-- [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

 ### App Walkthough GIF
-`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `http://g.recordit.co/a1QjndSq1l.gif`.
+`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `http://g.recordit.co/sH1M1FqBBe.gif`.
 Make sure the gif actually renders and animates when viewing this README.

 ### Notes
 There were no major challenges her in User Story 1.
+Making the pictures fit in the poster view was a major problem and being able to resize the images.